zpropheter/DeviceDiag/SUPPORT_GUIDE.md

 - The sysdiagnose filename (or attach it, if you can share it) — this is by far the most useful thing for reproducing an issue.
 - Which tab/field looked wrong, and what you expected instead.
-- macOS version and whether the device is Apple Silicon or Intel.
+- macOS version and whether the device is Apple Silicon or Intel (Intel is not supported).

-Send that to the DeviceDiag maintainer (Zach Propheter) rather than filing against the original Python tool — they're now two separate codebases.